RegiByte/braided-react/examples/singleton-manager/README.md

 1. Resources communicate via events, not direct dependencies
 2. Loose coupling allows resources to evolve independently
+3. Individual parts can be replaced without the rest of the system knowing
-3. Event bus enables observable, coordinated systems
+4. Event bus enables observable, coordinated systems
-4. Resources can emit and subscribe to events outside of React
+5. Resources can emit and subscribe to events outside of React

 ## Key Concepts